cloudspannerecosystem/spanner-cli/README.md

   -h, --help      Show this help message
 ```

-Unless you specify a credential file with `--credential` option, this tool uses [Application Default Credentials](https://cloud.google.com/docs/authentication/production?hl=en#providing_credentials_to_your_application) as credential source to connect to Spanner databases.
+Unless you specify a credential file with `--credential`, this tool uses [Application Default Credentials](https://cloud.google.com/docs/authentication/production?hl=en#providing_credentials_to_your_application) as credential source to connect to Spanner databases.
 Please make sure to prepare your credential by `gcloud auth application-default login`.

 ## Example